Measuring pulse heating in Si quantum dots with individual two-level fluctuators: Interpretation of pulse heating

 \section{Interpretation of pulse heating}

 As shown in Fig.~\ref{fig:Sgate}a, applying a voltage pulse to the middle screening gate S also causes the temperature ratio $R$ (switching time $\tau$) to increase (decrease).
-We also observe that $R$ increases with pulse amplitude and frequency (Figs.~\ref{fig:Sgate}b-c) as with the other finger gates.
+While we do not see a monotonic increase as in the case of finger gates (possibly due to limited signal-to-noise ratio and occasional signal switches), we observe that $R$ tends to increase with pulse amplitude and frequency (Figs.~\ref{fig:Sgate}b-c) as with the other finger gates.
 For this device, the heating associated with the middle screening gate is significant: with a $30~\si{mV}$ and $2~\si{MHz}$ sinusoidal voltage pulse applied to the middle screening gate S, the TLF temperature increases by about $1.6$ times.

 Note however that the idling voltage of the S gate is well below the accumulation threshold for electrons.
 (Without a low voltage applied to this gate, quantum dots cannot easily be formed.)
 Thus, unlike the situation with the finger gates, applying a voltage pulse to the S gate with a low idling voltage appears to generate heat.
 We can reconcile these observations by hypothesizing that pulsing a gate with electrons nearby or underneath that gate causes a temperature increase.
 For the pulsed finger gates, electrons accumulated in the quantum well in the fanout regions (Fig.~\ref{fig:setup}a) are a possible source of heating.
 For the middle screening S gate, electrons underneath the nearby accumulation gates could be the origin.